Air Jordan 5 WMNS “Lucky Green”

 Jordan was once again the driving force behind their on-court success.
 He finished the regular season averaging nearly 34 ppg, good enough to lead the league for the fourth season in a row.
 MJ also dominated the defensive side of the ball, averaging a league-leading 2.8 steals per game.
 For his efforts, Mike would be both First Team All NBA and All-Defense, and was selected as an NBA All-Star for the sixth year in a row.
 And on March 28, 1990, while wearing the white/black/red Air Jordan 5, Michael would drop a career-high 69 points against the Cleveland Cavaliers.

-Nike again got off the court help from a variety of people on the marketing front for the Air Jordan 5.
+Nike again got off-the-court help from a variety of people on the marketing front for the Air Jordan 5.
 Spike Lee returned, resurrecting Mars Blackmon once again for a series of print ads and commercials for the Air Jordan 5.
-They could be seen on tv shows like MacGyver and Coach.
-But perhaps the most important person besides His Airness to wear the Air Jordan 5 was a young rapper who had set his sights towards an acting career.
+They could be seen on TV shows like MacGyver and Coach.
+But perhaps the most important person besides His Airness to wear the Air Jordan 5 was a young rapper who had set his sights on an acting career.
 NBC had signed on Will Smith for a new television show called ‘The Fresh Prince of Bel-Air’ which revolved around Smith’s troubled upbringing in Philadelphia, and his sudden move to LA.
-During the show’s first season the title actor predominantly wore the Air Jordan 5 and in 2013 Jordan Brand celebrated this with a Bel-Air-themed pack of Jordans.
+During the show’s first season, the title actor predominantly wore the Air Jordan 5 and in 2013 Jordan Brand celebrated this with a Bel-Air-themed pack of Jordans.